 We encourage you to invite other family members to our regular visits, including your child’s grandparents and siblings.
 A commitment by the entire family to adopting a healthy lifestyle can go a long way towards helping your child achieve a healthy weight.

-Frequently Asked Questions about Weight Management for Children
+Frequently Asked Questions about Weight Loss and Weight Management for Children

 - Eating more food than the body burns in activity such as, eating large portions or filling up on high-calorie junk food.